Canine Cruciate Ligament (CCL / ACL) Repair Surgery

 Setting up an examination and consultation is the best way for us to provide you with an accurate estimate of costs.
 All patients are required to have a pre-surgical examination, blood test and x-rays prior to surgery (not included in surgical cost).

-All surgeries include balanced anesthesia, pain management, medications to go home with (antibiotics, pain medications), LASER therapy sessions (7 sessions) after surgery and follow up consultations and recheck x-rays.
+All surgeries include balanced anesthesia, pain management, medications to go home with (antibiotics, pain medications), LASER therapy sessions after surgery, and follow up consultations and recheck x-rays.
 Package Surgery Costs are:

 * Extracapsular Surgery Cost Estimate: $3,200